The importance of an independent national examination

 A National Standard

-The total number of National Home Inspector Exams administered in the US in 2018 was over 5,800.
+More than 6,300 National Home Inspector Exams were administered in the U.S. in 2019.

 The NHIE is owned and administered by EBPHI, a nonprofit corporation governed by a volunteer board of directors whose only purpose is to develop, maintain and administer a valid, reliable, and legally defensible home inspector competence assessment exam.